ShadyAgamy/countries-API/README.md

+# overwiew
-# Integration with the REST Countries API to pull country data and display it in a good design
+Integration with the REST Countries API to pull country data and display it in a good design

 # User should be able to:
 - See all countries from the API on the homepage